Cnestis ferruginea

 The shrub Cnestis ferruginea is native to Africa.
 It is best known for its uses in herbal medicine.

 Medicinal uses

 The tart, astringent fruit is chewed for oral hygiene.
-Extracts from the fruit have been found to have antimicrobial effects, especially against gram-positive bacteria.
+Extracts from the fruit have been found to have antimicrobial effects, especially against gram-positive bacteria.It is used in the Nigerian polyherbal mixture Aju Mbaise along with other plant species.